Drugs With Semaglutide Linked to Nonarteritic Anterior Ischemic Optic Neuropathy (NAION)

 Free Case Evaluation for Eye-related Side Effects of Ozempic, Wegovy, and Rybelsus

 We encourage you to submit an Ozempic / Wegovy / Rybelsus Vision Loss Case Evaluation Form online – it is free, confidential, and there is no obligation.
-Or, if you prefer, call our toll-free number, (800) 426-9535, to speak directly to attorney Tom Lamb about a possible Ozempic, Wegovy, or Rybelsus drug injury lawsuit.
+Or, if you prefer, call 910-256-2971 to speak directly to attorney Tom Lamb about a possible Ozempic, Wegovy, or Rybelsus drug injury lawsuit.
 Either way, you will get Mr. Lamb’s impressions – not an intake person, a paralegal, or some other lawyer – about your case based on his over 20 years of experience handling drug injury cases.

-Most Recent Article About Ozempic, Wegovy, and Rybelsus Causing Eye Problems, Vision Loss
+Most Recent Article About Eye-related Side Effects of Ozempic, Wegovy, and Rybelsus With Vision Loss

 To read more of this article, click below: